Saturday, December 21, 2024

 The biggest deviation in the sentencing was the judge not ordering the recommended suspended jail sentences which would have totaled a maximum of 90-days, effectively allowing the court the ability order far more jail time in the event the Brownell’s do not comply with the terms of their sentence.

-The judge also ordered that neither Brownell were permitted to “run or operate any business, either licensed or unlicensed, during the period of probation involving animals.”, meaning 15-years.
+The judge also ordered that neither Brownell was permitted to “run or operate any business, either licensed or unlicensed, during the period of probation involving animals.”, meaning 15 years.

 Due to alleged health issues involving her husband, Sandra Brownell was separately permitted to assist in the care of several dogs and cats belonging to her husband.
-In the event of her husbands passing or move to any home or facility that did not permit animals, Sandra Brownell would be required to surrender the animals within 30-days.
+In the event of her husband’s passing or moving to any home or facility that did not permit animals, Sandra Brownell would be required to surrender the animals within 30 days.
 She is also permitted to assist other family on her property with the care of 7 cows that are intended for future “subsistence”.

 Reaction